divyanshuverma72/SQLiteNotesApp/README.md

 # SQLiteNotesApp
-SQLite notes app for android
+A simple SQLite database app for android using MVP architecture and bind view.